jacek-marchwicki/releases-android/README.md

 ## Layer SDK

 This repository contains releases of the Android SDK for interacting with the Layer communications cloud.
 It provides a simple, object oriented interface to the rich messaging capabilities provided by the platform.
+See the [changelog](releases/com/layer/sdk/layer-sdk/CHANGELOG.md) for the latest version and updates.

 In order to use the SDK you must be a registered developer with a provisioned application identifier and have configured a backend system to act as an identity provider for your client applications.
 All aspects of this setup are covered in detail in the [Layer Integration Guide](https://preview.layer.com/docs/integration).